EmreDogann/emredogann.github.io/content/projects/professional/Fracked (Quest Port)/index.md

 >}}

 ### Geometry Optimization
-Given the time constraints of the project and the fact that we were lacking environment artists in the team, our solution to reduce geometry density was to create a small tool to perform **automatic mesh reduction**.
+Given the time constraints of the project, our solution to reduce geometry density was to create a small tool to perform **automatic mesh reduction**.
 This was done by passing the meshes through **auto LOD generation** and picking the appropriate LOD as the default for that mesh.

 {{< figure
     src="assets/GeometryDensity.png"